diegoami/newscollection/README.md

 You can find "controversial" topics in the database.
 [You can browse through the articles](http://www.techcontroversy.com/duplicates) that have been paired because the system considers it likely that they are talking about the same topic, possibly under a different slant.

-Articles about the same stories can be found on the first page[aggregated here](http://www.techcontroversy.com/show_groups).
+Articles about the same stories can be found on the first page [aggregated here](http://www.techcontroversy.com/show_groups).

 ### Finding Related articles